The Giving Funnel

 Since the dawn of capital projects, the Giving Pyramid has served an important role in the life of the campaign: to support donor readiness analyses, provide a strategic fundraising framework to principal and leadership giving teams, and to serve as a roadmap and gut check for fundraising at the highest level.
 Also, an announcement that a donor checked off a top box on the pyramid thanks to their $5 million gift can be a great motivator and morale boost for the broader fundraising operation.

-The traditional Giving Pyramid is useful for planning, monitoring, and providing structure to capital campaigns.
+The traditional Giving Pyramid is useful for planning, monitoring, and providing structure to fundraising and capital campaigns.
 But are we overly reliant on the Giving Pyramid to demonstrate the success (or failure) of our campaigns?
 We know that in a traditional fundraising organization, 5% of donors supply 90% of the gifts.
 I am writing today to predict that, like my pal Dylan says, “Times, they are a-changin’.”

 Times have been changin’ in higher ed development for decades.
 Donor participation rates are declining.
 They’re down 50% in the last 30 years1 and 30% in the last 15 years2, while overall philanthropic giving decreased in 2018 for the first time in five3.
 The subscription economy (the focus on relationships above transactions) has altered the fundraising world.